knpuniversity/doctrine-queries/knpu/reusing-queries-query-builder.md

 a lot better.
 If there's one things I don't want to duplicate, it's query logic.
 I hope this looks really obvious to you - it's just a simple coding technique.
 But it's kind of amazing, because it's not something you can do easily with string queries.
-And it an *really* save you if once you've got complex WHERE clauses that need to be re-used.
+And it can *really* save you if once you've got complex WHERE clauses that need to be re-used.
 You don't want to screw that stuff up.